stelligent/stelligent_pipelines/README.md

 _NOTE: If you're running on Mac OS X, you will probably need to install [jq](https://github.com/stedolan/jq/wiki/Installation#mac-osx)._

+_NOTE: Part of this pipeline requires a [ZAP OWASP](https://www.owasp.org/index.php) instance.
+To allow its creation, please use the [Stelligent ZAP](https://github.com/stelligent/zap) repository to generate an AMI for your account_

 Source the file, then run bootstrap.sh:

     . ../pipeline.env;./bootstrap.sh